abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

 Click, copy "list.sh"  above, then paste, prepend the Bash functions inside to ~/.bashrc file
-Should copy too is installing it by running the InstallUpdate2.bashrc.sh script
+Should copy too is running the InstallUpdate2.bashrc.sh script

-"list-su.sh" differs only in having superuser request (sudo-prefixed command), however it cannot be run when using -de, -in option
+"list-su.sh" differs only in having superuser request (sudo-prefixed command), however it cannot be applied with in, de option

 Find and list specific file, directory, link or any filesystem type recursively while keep utilizing "find" utility useful options

 Would print its  <pre>
-- Size									-s
+- Size								-z
 - Last modification time					-t
 - Information on file found (whether 64/32 bit binary etc)	-in
 - Dependencies of file found in one level depth		-de